fhoedemakers/pico-pio-usb-gamepad-test/README.md

 # USB Gamepad Test Program for RP2040/RP2350 microcontrollers using PIO USB

-This C++ project demonstrates USB gamepad support on RP2040/RP3250-based boards using the PIO USB stack.
-It displays the buttons pressed to the serial console.
+This C++ project demonstrates USB gamepad support on RP2040 and RP2350-based boards using PIO USB.
+It prints the pressed gamepad buttons to the serial console for easy debugging and testing.

 ![image](https://github.com/user-attachments/assets/fa70e238-576d-45be-8396-d0fd65f524bb)